 Julian Agyeman Ph.D.
-FRSA FRGS is a Professor of Urban and Environmental Policy and Planning at Tufts University in Medford-Boston, MA, USA.
-He is the originator of the increasingly influential concept of just sustainabilities, the full integration of social justice and sustainability:
+FRSA FRGS is a Professor of Urban and Environmental Policy and Planning at Tufts University.
+He is the originator of the increasingly influential concept of just sustainabilities, the intentional integration of social justice and sustainability defined as:

-Trained initially as an ecologist and biogeographer, he is better known today as a critical urban planning and environmental social science scholar.
-His combined science and social science background, together with extensive experience in local government, consulting, NGOs and community-based organizations helps frame his perspectives, research and writing, allowing him to thrive at the borders and intersections of a wide range of knowledges, disciplines and methodologies which he uses in creative and original ways.
+Trained initially in Geography and Botany (B.Sc.), Conservation Policy (MA), and finally Urban Studies (Ph.D.), he is better known today as a critical urban planning and environmental social science scholar.
+His combined science and social science background, together with extensive experience in local government, consulting, working for, and board-level advising of NGOs and community-based organizations, helps frame his perspectives, research and writing.
+This allows him to thrive at the borders and intersections of a wide range of knowledges, disciplines and methodologies which he uses in creative and original ways.

 His focal areas of research and expertise are:

-A recognized expert and thought leader, he is in the top 15 most highly cited North American urban planning faculty.
+Worldwide, he is recognized as an expert, innovator and thought leader.
+He is one of the top 15 most highly cited North American urban planning academics.
 Among his wide-ranging and influential publications is Mind the Gap: Why do people act environmentally and what are the barriers to pro-environmental behavior?
-(2002), the most highly cited journal article by a North American urban planning academic.
-In addition to its theoretical contributions, Mind the Gap continues to have worldwide practical impact, influencing government policy and planning in the USA, Canada, Australia, New Zealand, UK, France, Ireland, the European Commission and the United Nations Environment Programme.
+(2002).
+It is the most highly cited journal article by a North American urban planning academic.
+In addition to its theoretical contributions, Mind the Gap continues to have practical impact around the world, influencing government policy in the USA, Canada, Australia, New Zealand, UK, France, Ireland, as well as within the European Commission and the United Nations (UNEP and FAO).